alexy-os/layouter/README.md

 # Layouter UI

+> ⚠️ **Early Development Warning**
+>
+> This project is currently in early development and serves as a proof of concept demonstrating that a single rectangle can be the foundation for any layout design.
+The current functionality differs from the expected final implementation:
+>
+> - Tools are temporarily separated and require manual activation
+> - Cursor and movement tools must be clicked each time to engage their functionality
+> - In the grid version, column selection is mandatory before drawing
+>
+> We're working on streamlining these interactions for a more seamless experience.

 > "Sometimes the most sophisticated solution is the simplest one" - *A British developer, probably*

 ## What is Layouter?